creitve/cartomatic/README.md

         extra_vars: "../provision/ansible/config/manual.json"
     ```

-    Define as much VMs as you want to provision here.
+    Define as much VMs as you need to create and provision here.
     Take a look at [the instruction for building images](../build/README.md) if you want to
-    create your own image instead of using self-hosted images.
+    create your own image instead of using self-hosted ones.

 3. Run vagrant: